haydster7/entain-racing/README.md

 ➜ INFO[0000] API server listening on: localhost:8000
 ```

-4. Make a request for races...
+4. Make a request for all races...

 ```bash
 curl -X "POST" "http://localhost:8000/v1/list-races" \